What Does M/p Mean On A Menu

 Q: Should I always order an M/P dish?

 A: It depends on your priorities.
-If you value freshness, quality, and are willing to pay a potentially higher price for it, then an "M/P" dish might be a good choice.
+On the flip side, if you value freshness, quality, and are willing to pay a potentially higher price for it, then an "M/P" dish might be a good choice.
 If you're on a budget or prefer predictable pricing, stick to dishes with fixed prices.

 Q: What should I do if I feel the M/P price is unreasonable?